socotecio/django-socio-grpc/docs/features/proto-generation.rst

 Description
 -----------

-*Protobuf* is a serialization format developed by Google and used in gRPC.
+**Protobuf** is a serialization format developed by Google and used in gRPC.
 It is a binary format that is optimized to be sent over the network.
 It is also used to generate code for the client and server side.

 This format is developed in a large community in its own project.
-The following documentation expects that you are at least familiar with the concepts of *Protobuf*.
+The following documentation expects that you are at least familiar with the concepts of **Protobuf**.
-If you are not familiar with it please read `their documentation <https://protobuf.dev/getting-started/pythontutorial/>_` first.
+If you are not, please read `their documentation <https://protobuf.dev/getting-started/pythontutorial/>_` first.

 Proto files contain the classes, descriptors and controller logic (``pb2.py`` files) and proto message syntax (``.proto`` file) necessary to run a grpc server.